geoext/geoext3-ws/src/first-steps/hello-exercise.md

 # Hello exercise

-Throughout this workshop, you will encounter various tasks, that you should accomplish.
-Most of the time you will be asked to edit an HTML or JavaScript-file and see if the result is as intended.
+Throughout this workshop, you will encounter various tasks, that you should complete.
+Most of the time you will be asked to edit an HTML or JavaScript-file and see if you get the intended result.

 In order to have comparable results, you are advised to save your HTML and any additional files inside of the `src/exercises/`-folder.
 If you followed the